 Proposal Solicitation for Cultural Heritage Preservation Projects ($10,000 – $200,000)

 The United States Embassy in Georgia is accepting project proposals for the U.S. Ambassadors Fund for Cultural Preservation (AFCP) 2020 Competition.

 Through the AFCP Program, the Department of State supports projects to preserve cultural heritage in the following three areas:

-- CULTURAL OBJECTS AND COLLECTIONS from a museum, site, or similar institution—that include, but are not limited to, archaeological and ethnographic objects, paintings, sculpture, manuscripts, and general museum conservation needs; and
+- CULTURAL OBJECTS AND COLLECTIONS from a museum, site, or similar institution – that include, but are not limited to, archaeological and ethnographic objects, paintings, sculpture, manuscripts, and general museum conservation needs;

-- CULTURAL SITES: conservation of an ancient or historic building, preservation of an archaeological site, or documentation of cultural sites in a region for preservation purposes.
+- CULTURAL SITES: conservation of an ancient or historic building, preservation of an archaeological site (except permanent coverings over archaeological sites), or documentation of cultural sites in a region for preservation purposes.